Guided Reading

 As a boy, all sorts of unusual things happened to Roald Dahl.
 There was the time he and four school friends got their revenge on beastly Mrs Prachett in her sweet shop.
 There are stories of holidays in fishing boats, African adventures and the days of tasting chocolate for Cadbury's.
 You'll hear tales of horrible school bullies and the motor-car accident when Roald's nose was nearly sliced clean off...

 Roald Dahl vividly shares his memories; some are funny.
 Some are painful.
 Some are unpleasant.
-All are true.'Stormbreaker' by Anthony Horowitz
+All are true.'The Breadwinner' by Deborah Ellis

 In the first book in the number one bestselling Alex Rider series by Anthony Horowitz, fourteen-year-old Alex is forcibly recruited into MI6.
 Armed with secret gadgets, he is sent to investigate Herod Sayle, a man who is offering state-of-the-art Stormbreaker computers to every school in the country.
 But the teenage spy soon finds himself in mortal danger.